Preliminary uxo risk assessments at brimstone uxo

 For example, we have an extensive database for London, whilst for a more rural location we may be focussing more on historical imagery and anecdotal evidence as opposed to official records.
 Nonetheless, we always ensure that we have compiled as much information as possible before making our recommendations, with a view to obtaining relevant records from local and national archives should we be recommending further research.

-As the point of a preliminary UXO risk assessment is to simply determine whether further research is required or not, the most common challenge we face is that we often find ourselves working with limited records as we may not have visited the relevant local archive or written an assessment in that particular area of the country before.
+As the point of preliminary UXO risk assessments is to simply determine whether further research is required or not, the most common challenge we face is that we often find ourselves working with limited records as we may not have visited the relevant local archive or written an assessment in that particular area of the country before.
 Should such a situation arise, we place focus on secondary and online sources, including first-hand accounts from wartime.

 Additionally, as mentioned above, if we determine that further research is required, we will always attempt to find relevant records held at local archives that we can obtain and analyse should the client order a Stage 2 Assessment.
 This way, we know that we are exploring every possible avenue in order to provide an accurate risk level and recommendations.